Brilliant Pebbles: Countermeasures

+Promising cost-exchange

 Earlier anti-ballistic missile (ABM) systems like Nike Zeus had the problem that they cost more than the ICBMs they were designed to shoot down; the United States would have to purchase $20 worth of interceptors for every $1 the Soviets spent on new ICBMs.
 In such a situation, the Soviets could defeat any possible ABM deployment simply by building more missiles.
-This was a major argument against ABM systems in the 1960s and 70s.
+This was a major argument against ABM systems in the 1960s and 70s, and became known as the cost-exchange ratio.

 This led Paul Nitze to propose what became known as the Nitze criteria; to be successful, the marginal cost of adding to the defense had to be less than the cost of adding to the offense.
 If this is not true, then the simplest response to any new defense system is simply to build more offensive missiles.
 But if the defense is cheaper, this will not work, and the enemy will have to explore other solutions to address the imbalance.
 Ideally, they too would build defenses, ultimately rendering the offence impotent.

 Compared to earlier ground-based systems, the Smart Rocks interceptor missiles were relatively simple and low-cost.
 This meant the US could afford to launch several for every Soviet ICBM.
-However, they suffered the major flaw that they were dependant on support from the garage, and thus a single anti-satellite weapon could render all of the interceptors inoperative.
+However, they suffered the major flaw that they were dependent on support from the garage, and thus a single anti-satellite weapon could render all of the interceptors inoperative.
 Smart Rocks thus failed the Nitze criterion, as it was less expensive for the Soviets to attack the system than it would be for the US to build it.

 In contrast, the Pebbles interceptors flew independently, and thus to attack them the Soviets would have to launch an ASAT for each one.
 This would mean that developing countermeasures to the system would be on the same order of cost as the pebbles themselves, something the Soviets' weaker economy could not afford.
-This appeared to meet the Nitze criterion, but critics were quick to point out that is not really the case.
+This appeared to meet the Nitze criterion; they could not afford to build their way out of the problem either using ASATs or new ICBMs.